Tiefseetauchner/TiefDownConverter/docs/Markdown/Chapter 3 - Usage Details/Chapter 4 - project.md

-  pre-processors   Manage the preprocessors of the project. processors       Manage the preprocessors of the project. profiles         Manage the conversion profiles of the project. list-templates   List the templates in the project. validate         Validate the TiefDown project structure and metadata. clean            Clean temporary files from the TiefDown project.
+  pre-processors   Manage the preprocessors of the project. processors       Manage the preprocessors of the project. profiles         Manage the conversion profiles of the project. manage-metadata  Manage the manifest metadata of the project. list-templates   List the templates in the project. validate         Validate the TiefDown project structure and metadata. clean            Clean temporary files from the TiefDown project.